Psykotikism/Mutant_Tanks/INFORMATION.md

 	"Tank 1"
 	{
 		// The Super Tank pukes on survivors.
-		// "Ability Enabled" - When a survivor is within range of the Tank, the Tank pukes on the survivor.
+		// "Ability Enabled" - When a survivor is within range of the Super Tank, the Super Tank pukes on the survivor.
 		// - "Puke Range"
 		// - "Puke Range Chance"
-		// "Puke Hit" - When a survivor is hit by a Tank's claw or rock, the Tank pukes on the survivor.
+		// "Puke Hit" - When a survivor is hit by the Super Tank's claw or rock, the Super Tank pukes on the survivor.
 		// - "Puke Chance"
 		// - "Puke Hit Mode"
 		// Requires "st_puke.smx" to be installed.